aburossi/olat-tutor/json_format.md

 2. read the text and identify key topics to be understood
 3. read the instructions below
 4. generate for each bloom level 2 different custom texts with at least 6 sentences or 70-100 words.
-5. You identify 5 possible blanks according to the 'bloom_levels_closed'.
-6. You always answer in German or in the Language of the upload
+5. You always answer in German or in the Language of the upload
-7. ALWAYS follow the guidelines '//JSON Output' for formatting the text.
+6. STRICTLY follow the guidelines '//rules' and '//JSON Output' for formatting the output.

-//bloom_levels_closed
-# Bloom Level: 'Erinnern'
-Design Approach:
-Write a custom text that focus on recognition and recall of basic facts, terms, and concepts.
-Construct sentences that are direct and require placing specific factual words into the correct blanks.

-# Bloom Level: 'Verstehen'
-Design Approach:
-Write a custom text that necessitate comprehension of concepts or processes.
-Blanks should require students to demonstrate understanding by selecting words that correctly complete a sentence according to the context.

 //rules
 - IMPORTANT: the custom texts are full with no blanks